 How Many Types Of Martial Arts Are There?

-When you are done with setting your goals, now you can choose a style of martial arts that fits your goals best.
+When you are done with setting your goals, now you can choose a martial arts type that fits your goals best.
 Listed below are the top martial arts styles you can choose from.

-Listed below, you will discover the top 10 forms of martial arts available.
+Listed below, you will discover 10 different martial arts types available.
 These most common martial arts are also prevalent.
-Go through each martial art form and enrich your knowledge.
+Go through each martial art style and enrich your knowledge.

-It is the most scientific and systematic traditional Korean martial art.
+It is the most scientific and systematic traditional Korean martial art type.

 Taekwondo traces its roots in 600 AD royal court and tribal fighting systems but modern Taekwondo began back in 1940’s.